denoland/rusty_v8/README.md

 Python 3; it's something that must be fixed in Chromium.](https://bugs.chromium.org/p/chromium/issues/detail?id=942720).

+For linux builds: glib-2.0 development files need to be installed such that pkg-config can find them.
+On Ubuntu, run `sudo apt install libglib2.0-dev` to install them.

 There are several binary tools that are automatically downloaded during the
 build: clang, gn, and ninja.
 V8 relies on bleeding edge features of clang that are not generally available, so we download the clang binary that chromium uses.